smeghead/php-text-link-encoder/README.md

 # php-text-link-encoder

-A library that converts any string containing a URL (such as entered by the user) into a link and HTML-encodes the rest of the string.
+A library that converts any string containing a URL (such as a user-entered string) into a html string containing url link.
+Non-URL parts are html-encoded.